 This paper launched the WES era.
 Suddenly, researchers could identify disease genes for rare disorders by sequencing just a few affected individuals.

-WES quickly became the first-line genetic test for diagnosing rare diseases, with a diagnostic yield of 25-50%—meaning for patients with suspected genetic disorders, WES identifies the genetic cause in about one-third to half of cases.
-This is remarkable considering these patients had often undergone years of testing with no diagnosis.
+WES quickly became the first-line genetic test for diagnosing rare diseases, with a diagnostic yield of 25-50% for patients with suspected genetic disorders, WES identifies the genetic cause in roughly one-third to half of cases.
+This is remarkable considering these patients often underwent years of inconclusive testing.

 When WES works well: